 Financing Activities.
-Cash provided by financing activities was \$109.3 million for the year ended December 31, 2011 as compared to cash used in financing activities of \$715.7 million for the year ended December 31, 2010.
-Our financing activities during the year ended December 31, 2011 relate primarily to borrowings and repayments of certificates of deposit and debt, including the refinancing of our credit facility and certain maturing asset-backed securities debt, and repurchases of common stock.
+Cash provided by financing activities was \$2.2 billion for the year ended December 31, 2012 as compared to cash provided by financing activities of \$109.3 million for the year ended

+December 31, 2011.
+Our financing activities during the year ended December 31, 2012 relate primarily to borrowings in the form of the additional term loans under the 2011 Credit Facility and the issuance of senior notes and asset-backed securities in 2012, that were offset by scheduled repayments on the 2011 Credit Facility and asset-backed securities that matured in 2012.
+Financing activities also included borrowings and repayments of deposits and repurchases of our common stock.